Weekend Getaways From Bangalore for Couples

 Best time to visit: October to March for pleasant weather and festival vibes.

-I spent my evenings on a boat ride, watching the sunset paint the sky orange while herds of animals came down for their evening drink.
+I love to spend my evenings on a boat ride, watching the sunset paint the sky orange while herds of animals came down for their evening drink.
 Kabini has this way of slowing down time that every moment feels like it stretches just a little longer.

 What I love doing here